DLFundamentals/blog/_posts/2026-03-11-few-shot-pretrained-classifiers.md

 ### The connection to neural collapse

 The CDNV is closely related to the NC1 property of **neural collapse**: during training, the features of same-class samples tend to concentrate around their class means.
-Under the additional NC2 property — that the class means form a maximally separated simplex equiangular tight frame — the minimum pairwise distance between class means is maximized, which pushes CDNV even lower.
+Under the additional NC2 property, that the class means form a maximally separated simplex equiangular tight frame, the minimum pairwise distance between class means is maximized, which pushes CDNV even lower.
 So neural collapse, when it occurs, creates precisely the geometric conditions that make few-shot transfer work.

 ## Part III: The transfer bound